Skip to main content

 Candidate C6/60/21/27

-Below is a sample email for successful candidates you will be inviting to the next stage of the recruitment process, the interview:
+Below is a sample email for a successful candidate you have decided to invite to interview:

 Subject: Invitation to interview at [company]